 Your monthly statement from Calvary lists the full amount of your government subsidy and your co-payment fees.
 It will also display your delivered services and balance of funds available in your budget.
 Any unspent money will be carried forward into the following month.

 Calvary must follow strict guidelines and report to the government monthly on your subsidy.
-In addition to reporting and management, Calvary offer benefits such as 24-hour nurse-on-call support, case management, care coordination, and quality assurance.
-The monthly 20% administration fee covers all of this.
+In addition to reporting and management, Calvary offer benefits such as 24-hour nurse-on-call telephone support, case management and care coordination.

 Not only is it a good idea to maintain regular services once you have been approved for a HCP, it is actually imperative for you to retain it.
 If you have not been active in using your HCP for over 56 days the government will revoke your subsidy and issue it to another person.
 If this happens, you will have to start the process from the beginning and apply for a package again.